OxfordHCC/solid-media/README.md

 Solid Media is a demonstration of the use of [Solid](https://solidproject.org/) in a small media recommendation sharing app.

-The application can be downloaded and deployed locally or accessed at [solid-media](https://oxfordhcc.github.io/solid-media/).
+The application can be downloaded and deployed locally, or accessed at [solid-media](https://oxfordhcc.github.io/solid-media/).

-**To play with the application you will need a Solid pod provided by [solidcommunity.net](https://solidcommunity.net).**
+**To play with the application you will need a WebID or a Solid pod provided by [solidcommunity.net](https://solidcommunity.net).**

 ## Set up locally